kulaxa/RocketGameEngine/README.md

 I will use this project as basis for my college assigment for the next semester in FER University.

 Game engine will 3D engine written in using C++ and Vulkan.

+## Build

+To build and start Rocket engine you will need to install three dependencies
+1. Vulkan SDK
+2. GLFW
+3. GLM
+More information about installation of above mentioned dependenices can be found [here](https://vulkan-tutorial.com/Development_environmen)